 The Relationship of Personal Credit to Business Loan Approval

-If your business has no credit history, traditional lenders will use your personal credit score as a numerical representation of your overall creditworthiness.
-Your personal FICO score will be used exclusively to determine your eligibility for a small business loan.
-For that reason, it’s a good idea to work on improving your personal credit score so you’ll have plenty of options when applying for a small business loan.
+If your business has no credit history, traditional lenders will use your personal credit score to assess overall creditworthiness and eligibility for a small business loan.
+It’s a good idea to work on improving your personal credit score so you’ll have plenty of options when applying for a small business loan.

 The Relationship Between Credit Scores and Interest Rates

 Business owners with great credit generally receive the best interest rates on their loans.
-If your personal or business credit score is low, there’s a greater chance your loan will include a higher annual percentage rate (APR), which describes the interest you pay for a year.
+There’s a greater chance your loan will include a higher annual percentage rate (APR) if you have a lower credit score.

-The good news is that securing a small loan with a manageable APR can help improve your credit score over time.
-Regardless of what factors contributed to your credit score in the past, if you are approved for a bad credit business loan, each on-time payment can help raise your credit score while providing the financing you need to run and grow your business.
+The good news is that securing a loan with manageable terms can help improve your credit score.
+Regardless of what factors contributed to your credit score in the past, if you are approved for a bad credit business loan, each on-time payment can help raise your credit score while providing the financing you need.

-Traditional lenders like banks and credit unions tend to have strict policies and eligibility requirements for loan approval.
+Traditional lenders like banks and credit unions tend to have strict eligibility requirements for loan approval.
 They also tend to be slower and require more documentation.
-Whether you have above-average or less-than-perfect credit, here are just a few benefits of alternative and online lenders compared to traditional lenders:
+Alternative lenders may offer benefits compared to traditional lenders, including:

 - Faster turnaround times